ros2/ros2_documentation/source/How-To-Guides/Releasing/Obtain-Access-to-Release-Repository.rst

 Requesting
 ----------

-Interactions with ros2-gbp are done through raising Github issues as instructed below.
+Interactions with ros2-gbp are done through raising GitHub issues as instructed below.
 It is recommended that you get this done early, as it may take some time for the ros2-gbp maintainers to respond to your requests.

 Request for a new release team